Rolf Movement® Certification

 & CE Offerings

 The Rolf Movement Certification Program in the U.S. is offered as a series of workshops focusing on various aspects of a unified movement theory, and taught in different regions of the country.
 These workshops may be taken independently for Rolf Movement Continuing Education credit from the Rolf Institute.
-To receive Rolf Movement Certification in this new delivery system, a student is required to take a minimum of 30 Rolf Movement continuing education credits/class days, three days of which can be an independent study project or mentorship, over a period of up to six years, plus attend advising sessions.
+To receive Rolf Movement Certification in this new format a student is required to take a minimum of 30 Rolf Movement continuing education credits/class days, three days of which can be an independent study project or mentorship, over a period of up to six years.